 We decided to take our boat out of the Marina and go up a river as far as we could to get away from the coast.
 And to provide Britcan with as much protection as we could.
 Right after we started up the river we overheated.
 Long story short, unbeknown to us our hull and intakes we filled with barnacles.

 As you can imagine we were already stressed about a hurricane coming.
 But to then find out that our hull and intakes were full of barnacles we become very anxious.
-We managed to ride the tide up the river and keep low revs on the engine so not to overheat.
+We managed to ride the tide up the river and keep low revs on the engine so as not to overheat.

 After the hurricane, we went back to the marina and had a diver look at our hull.
 He told us that it was covered with millions of barnacles.
 After talking to various sources we discovered that the water in Charleston is super high growth and the reason for the barnacles came down to the fact that we weren’t moving.
 We then had to pay a diver every two months to clean the hull and through-hull fittings.

 We complained to both Bennett Brothers and Coppercoat saying that we didn’t expect a hull full of barnacles.

 Bennet Brothers said it was the manufacturer’s issue and CopperCoat blamed the boatyard.
 We felt like no one cared about the fact that we paid over $15k for something that clearly wasn’t working.